Fiduscript/naloxone-exchange-fe/README.md

 Run `npm run dev-server` to start back-end and front-end server tasks.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

 __WAIT!__ Are you a server-sharing romatic?
 Trying to save an extra dollar but can't use the same port again and again?
 Or are you otherwise behind a single public IP and want to run multiple servers under different ports?
-Try running (from the package root directory) `python bin/multi-dev-server.py` from _your seperate user accounts_.
+In _your seperate user accounts_, try running (from the package root directory) `python bin/multi-dev-server.py` instead of the command above.
 Now you love birds can flurish!
 Make sure to record the port the server started on!
 (It probably won't ever change!).

 ## AWS Resources